melles1991/usecuewebsite/_posts/2016-12-11-turbolinks5-is-awesome.md

 ---

 I have the strong conviction that I will not build the same interface twice.
 Therefore I always chose to develop for the web ONLY (and not for native).
 I have seen 'native applications' as an old-fashioned concept from the start.
-Installing software was a thing of the past, in my opinion.
+Installing software is a thing of the past, in my opinion.

 So if you know Turbolinks, you understand why I got enthousiastic.
 If you don't, let me explain… Turbolinks enabels you to re-use all screens from your webapplication in your native app.
 You simple load a 'web view' (which basically is a browser) with Turbolinks enabled and it becomes a single page application.